 Jennifer S. Buddenhagen P'23, '27

-Jennifer joined our board in June 2017 and has been an involved parent of two children at Landmark School.
-Jen has been with Carling Technologies for 16 years, a privately-held, family-run global manufacturer of switching, circuit protection, and power control products for a diverse market portfolio.
-Jen oversees all aspects of the company’s advertising, literature, website, exhibitions, and marketing systems.
+Jennifer joined our board in June 2017.
+She is the parent of two boys that attended Landmark EMS for 3 and 7 years and proudly watched them graduate in June 2019.
+Jen is CMO at Carling Technologies, Inc., a privately-held global manufacturer of switching, circuit protection, and power control products for a diverse market portfolio.
 Jen holds an MBA from the F.W.
 Olin Graduate School of Business with distinction in Marketing and a Bachelor of Arts from the University of Vermont with distinction in Mathematics.
-In her free time she enjoys boating, skiing, hiking, and spending time in the New Hampshire mountains with her husband, Erich, and their four sons.
+In her free time she enjoys boating,skiing, hiking, and spending time in the New Hampshire mountains with her husband, Erich, and their four sons.

 Jennifer Casey P'02, '06

 Community Volunteer and Artist

 Jennifer served on the Landmark School board of Trustees for two terms from 1998–2004 and is delighted to be back to deepen her involvement with an organization that has played an important role in her life.
 Jenny’s sons, Oliver and Forrest Schwab, both attended Landmark school for several years before graduating from Proctor Academy.
 Jenny runs the Casey Family Foundation and is an active volunteer having served on a variety of non-profit boards including the Peabody Essex Museum, Anchor To Windward, and Tower School, among others.
 She enjoys sailing with her husband, Gerry Johnston, and is an avid folk artist exhibiting her work in galleries, shops, and fairs all over New England.
 Jennifer and her two sons Oliver Schwab ‘02 and Forrest Schwab ’06 founded Pinkham Management, LLC, a real estate investment and property management company.